opinion

 This is the 21st-century version of “word of mouth,” and it’s incredibly important.
 To make it work for us, we must meet customers in the digital spaces they inhabit: forums, trusted content creator feeds and mainstream marketplaces.
 Gone are the days when a Google search about sex, kink or sex toys would yield a variety of sex toy-focused blogs hosted on ecommerce sites and content-rich product pages.
 Now, when folks turn to the internet for answers about sexual wellness, they are directed to forums like Quora or Reddit and articles by mainstream publications.
 Companies should establish their presence in these forums and monitor them to offer customer support.

-Navigating the wilds of the various digital channels where prospective customers can find you is nearly impossible if you aim to reach them everywhere.
+It is impossible to reach all your prospective customers by navigating every one of the various digital channels where they might find you.
 Fortunately, once you are equipped with information about your target customers, you can narrow down your digital playing field and make smart choices about which marketplaces, content partners and platforms you can leverage most effectively in order to connect with the right audience.
 This market listening will also inform your brand storytelling, ultimately driving sales by attracting experienced shoppers while introducing new audiences to the joys of pleasure products.

 Sarah Tomchesson (she/her) has spent much of her career as a brand strategist shaping legendary pleasure brands, including her current role as the marketing director for Magic Wand.
 She is a certified sexuality educator and intimacy coach and co-hosts a weekly podcast, “F*ck Yeah.”
 Tomchesson also serves as vice chair of the board of directors of SIECUS — Sex Ed for Social Change, the nation’s leading organization advocating for sex education policy reform.